stpettersens/db-tools/README.markdown

 ### db-tools
-> Utilities for working with MongoDB JSON and SQL dumps.
+> Utilities for working with MongoDB JSON, CSV and SQL dumps.